maxtaco/tamejs/README.md

 * Basic Functionality
      * support unterminated expressions (might not be possible without PEG)
      * with statements?
+     * Support Regex's in the grammar and scanner
 * Optimizations
      * Can passThrough blocks in a tamed function that don't have twaits, so can get more aggressive here --- in progress, but can still